Mistakes, miscommunications, and modifications in production

 A misalignment between internal states and external demands

-A breakdown in incorporating information from feedback loops
+Breakdowns in incorporating information from feedback loops

 An inability to effectively adjust resource allocations as adverse conditions arise